StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### How are metric streams selected?

-The AAD scales to large environments by autonomously prioritizing metric streams based on its knowledge of the 4T data model and user feedback.
+The AAD scales to large environments by autonomously prioritizing metric streams based on its knowledge of the 4T data model and the stream priority defined by users.
 The metric stream selection algorithm ranks metric streams based on the criteria below:

 * The top ranking is given to metric streams with [anomaly health checks](../../use/health-state/anomaly-health-checks.md).
 * Components in views that have the most stars by the most users are ranked highest.